Shravinya/weaalth_map/README.md

 # 💰 Wealth Map – Visualizing Property & Wealth Distribution
 ## 🏆 Recognition

+> 🥇 **Top 50 Finalist – Student Tribe Competition**

-Wealth Map was selected among the **Top 50 teams** in a prestigious innovation challenge for its **technical innovation, societal impact**, and **real-world applicability** in visualizing wealth and property data.
+Wealth Map was selected among the **Top 50 teams** in the **Student Tribe Competition** for its **technical excellence, innovative impact**, and **real-world applicability** in democratizing wealth and property data.

-> 💡 *"Recognized for transforming raw, complex property data into intuitive, interactive visualizations that can drive real-world policy and planning."*
+> 💡 *"Recognized for empowering citizens, researchers, and governments to visualize and analyze wealth distribution with geospatial intelligence."*

 ---
 ## 🌐 Overview